 Every Salesforce admin is well-versed in page layout best practices.
 The aim is to optimize Salesforce pages for different personas around the organization.
 Each team will use a set of fields, Lightning components, and buttons relevant to their role.

-Pardot has many ways it can appear in Salesforce, and more are being added with every release (six times a year, until recently).
+Pardot has many ways it can appear in Salesforce, and more are being added with every release.
 Where should Pardot components come into the picture?

 Lightning pages offer an admin such flexibility for designing pages using drag-and-drop functionality – but it’s a fine balance to strike.
 You should take advantage of all Salesforce has to offer for user productivity, yet avoid adding too much to your page layouts that quickly turn into clutter.